attacus/uv-notifier/README.md

 # UV Notifier
-## Sends you an SMS when the UV levels dip below a safe point, or when they become too dangerous
+## Sends you SMS updates about the UV in your Australian city

 ### How to use this app
 - sign up for a free [Twilio](https://www.twilio.com) account